TL;DR

 A portfolio will be the first and arguably the most important thing to take into account while looking for a designer.

-A strong portfolio showcases the experienced UX designers' skills and experience, as well as their approach to problem-solving.
-Look for a variety of projects that demonstrate the designer's ability to work on different types of products and with different industries.
+A strong portfolio showcases the experienced UX designers’ skills and experience, as well as their approach to problem-solving.
+Look for a variety of design projects, including mobile apps and app design, that demonstrate the designer’s ability to work on different types of products and with different industries.
 Pay attention to the usability, functionality, and visual design of the projects in the portfolio.
+Candidates should also demonstrate the ability to design for different screen sizes and create responsive layouts that adapt seamlessly across devices.
+Talented designers stand out by solving complex problems and delivering innovative solutions within their portfolio work.

 Do's: